If you want to set up a business that has social, charitable or community-based objectives, you can set up as an:

-However, there are some particular features associated with these type of companies in order to safeguard the social mission:
+However, there are some particular features associated with these types of companies in order to safeguard the social mission:

-a CIC has to carry out activities which fulfil a 'community purpose'
+a CIC has to carry out activities that fulfil a 'community purpose'

 a CIC also has a lock on its assets, which prevents profits from being distributed to its members or shareholders other than in certain limited circumstances.
 However, the board of directors will still be paid.